-It is widely known that CBD is a non-psychoactive kin of THC.
+It is widely known that CBD is a non-psychoactive sister of THC.
 In the medical field, CBD has proved its worth already in the form of medical therapy for certain conditions.

 CBD products should have 0.3% THC in order to remain legal.
 This amount of THC is no where near enough to even remotely feel any sort of ‘high.’

-By using CBD, it promotes treating the patients in a more natural way.
+By using something like a 1000 mg CBD tincture, it promotes treating the patients in a more natural way.
 Some of the other medications in the medical space are horrible for you.
 Yes, they may help alleviating one symptom, but they cause a lot of other issues known as side-effects.
 CBD use doesn’t have any known harsh side effects and it works – that’s a win-win situation for CBD.
 I think the worst side-effect that I’ve read about is a headache or an upset stomach.

 In the past few years, CBD research sky-rocketed and significant investments were made in the research and development of cannabis products like CBD.